pryv/image-exoscale-open-pryv.io/docs/README.md

 ### Hostname

-A hostname to be associated with the machine (DNS A record), this is required to set-up the SSL termination to the service.
+A hostname to be associated with the machine (DNS A record) is required to set-up the SSL termination to the service.

 During the installation, you need to know the `hostname` to be assigned to this machine.
-The setup process will wait for the IP address to be assignated to a A record on your DNS to be completed.
+The setup process will wait for the IP address to be assignated to an A record on your DNS to be completed.

-### Firewall rule
+### Firewall rules

 To create new Firewall rules, go to COMPUTE>FIREWALLING and then click on the ADD button.
 You can create the group `pryv` and click on CREATE.
 You can then select the group `pryv` and add new rules as shown on the screenshot below.